VasiliyBologov/SimpalsTestTask/README.md

     . .venv/bin/activate

-Create an admin user:

-    ./manage.py create-superuser

 Run the development server which automatically reloads when it detects changes in the code:

-    ./manage.py dev-server
+    ./main.py dev-server

 To update versions of dependencies:

     poetry update

-# Run tests

-    ./manage.py test

-After the tests are run, code coverage files are created in `var/coverage/` directory.
-You can open `var/coverage/index.html` to see HTML formatted coverage stats.
-`coverage.xml` holds coverage report in XML format.

 # Settings

-Configuration options are defined in `config.py` for different environment types.
+Configuration options are defined in `conf.py` for different environment types.
 Environment type is defined by `ENVIRONMENT` option, which is usually set by the corresponding environment variable.